-“I'd say 70 percent of what I experienced at MUM is the general American experience,” says Mehdi, 32, who lives in the Virginia suburbs just west of Washington, D.C.
-"It's about the manners, the ethics, the respect, and privacy here.
-It's about the freedom that American society gives to individuals and how it supports their future goals."
+“I’d say 70 percent of what I experienced at MUM is the general American experience,” says Mehdi, 32, who lives in the Virginia suburbs west of Washington, D.C.
+“It’s about the freedom in American society and the opportunities available to individuals in pursuit of their goals.”

 “The MUM culture really stands out to me,” he says.
 “People are so relaxed and down to earth.
 Many are soft spoken and kind.
 It comes out of the practice there.
 Everybody is conscious of stress and what it does to you.
 They’re challenging it with the lifestyle and the meditation.”

 In 2011, after three years of business traveling as a consultant, Mehdi decided to take a full-time position and stay in one place for a while.
-Now a resident of McLean, Virginia, he is lead application engineer at N.E.W.
-Customer Service Companies, a provider of extended service plans and consumer product protection programs.
+Now a resident of McLean, Virginia, he is lead application engineer at Asurion, a technology protection company, where he provides technical leadership insight and design solutions.
 Prior, he had been a senior systems architect.

-Born and educated in Iran, Mehdi earned a BS in software engineering there but after graduating in 2003, he caught the travel bug.
-“I wanted to go outside and see the world,” he says.
+Born and educated in Iran, Mehdi earned a BS in software engineering there, but after graduating in 2003, he caught the travel bug.
+“I wanted to go see the world,” he says.
 “Not only for an education but for the living experience.
 I had dreams and I wanted to follow them.”

 “I came to Iowa,” he says.
-“I started living on campus.
+“I lived on campus.
 The surprises began as soon as I arrived.
 MUM was a very international environment.
 Everyone was so friendly and nice.
 When students needed something, the community was there to help.
-I’d go to the dining hall, it was easy to sit at a table with a complete stranger and have a totally friendly conversation.
+I’d go to the dining hall, it was easy to sit at a table with complete strangers and have a totally friendly conversation.
 Many things gave me a great surprise.
-I thought, 'I like this place.’
+I thought, ‘I like this place.’
 I didn’t want to leave it.”